+system calls

 malloc() C package

+mapping files in memory

+shared memory

 C malloc() package

 - Allows manual memory management for dynamic memory allocation via a group of library functions. - The library functions are responsible for heap management. - Package for explicit assignment and releasing memory. - In C, the programmer is responsible for the porgram's memory management: There are not Garbage Collectors or other aids malloc() C package